Home | Browse Topics | Community life | Tenancy and housing | Your use of your room and the shared facilities

 Residential Tenancies Act 1986, ss 66G, 66I-66M, 66T

 While you’re staying at the boarding house, you must keep your room reasonably clean and tidy, follow the house rules, and not disturb any of the other tenants.
 You can’t keep a pet without the landlord’s permission.
-You must tell the landlord as soon as possible about any damage or if repairs are needed, and you have to pay for any damage that you or your visitors cause.
-At the end of the tenancy you have to take all your things with you and leave your room in a reasonably clean and tidy state.
+You have to tell the landlord as soon as possible about any damage or if repairs are needed, and you have to pay for any damage that you or your visitors cause.
+At the end of the tenancy, you have to take all your things with you and leave your room in a reasonably clean and tidy state.

 When can the landlord come into my room?